BhargavUpforce/rag-service/README.md

 - **File Uploads**:
   - Supports `.pdf`, `.docx`, and `.txt` file uploads.
   - Extracts, cleans unwanted text, and stores chunks of uploaded files in Pinecone for efficient retrieval.
+  - Automatically sets up the Pinecone environment when the server starts, creating necessary indexes and configurations for seamless operation.

 - **Real-time Chat**: